manab-kb/Measure_App/README.md

 9. Mention what Issue you have worked on.
 If the issue number is #3, you can mention "Closes #3" in the Pull Request description.
 10. Submit Pull Request

 It's that easy!
 We hope you enjoy contributing to our repository.
-Don't hesitate to contact any of the maintainers or ACM team about any problems!
+Don't hesitate to contact any of the maintainers about any problems!

-<h3> This is an official repository maintained by ACM PESUECC for Hacktoberfest 2021! </h3>